-A complete LVTGO-VBS system consists of the LVTGO-VBS hardware and the LVTest GUI running on a host PC.
+A complete LVTGO-VBS system consists of the LVTGO-VBS hardware and the EMC test software, itself consisting of the LVTest GUI running on a host PC.

 The LVTGO-VBS LVTest GUI allows you to configure and perform many test types, including the testing of starting or cranking profiles, the introduction of short voltage interruptions, the slow increase or decrease of operating voltage and more.